-Olympia is one of the largest and most picturesque sites in Greece, set in a valley of wild olive and plane trees and beside two rivers.
+One of the largest archaeological sites in Greece, nestling in a valley of wild olive and plane trees.

-It is the birthplace of the most important athletic event of all time, the Olympic Games, which was celebrated every four years by the Greeks, and is a must-visit, to be included on any classical fly drive itinerary or tour.
-In the beginning the site of Olympia was a sacred place which only the temple priests were allowed to inhabit and the first Olympic games to take place (776BC) were dedicated to the Olympian gods.
-Olympia is where the Olympic torch is lit several months prior to the modern day Olympic Games and it is still lit in the same way (using a mirror and the heat from the sun) and at the same place (Temple of Hera).
+Olympia was a sacred place which only the temple priests were allowed to inhabit and the first Olympic games to take place (776BC) were dedicated to the Olympian gods.
+It's where the Olympic torch is lit several months prior to the modern day Olympic Games and it is still lit in the same way (using a mirror and the heat from the sun) and at the same place (Temple of Hera).
 The flame is then carried in a fire pot to an altar in the ancient Olympic stadium, where it is used to light the first runner's torch.

-As the games developed in popularity a new stadium was built.
-Today you can visit this stadium and perhaps go for a run!
-The site of Olympia much more than the stadium though so allow plenty of time to have a good look round.
+As the games became more popular a new stadium was built.
+Today you can visit this stadium (where you may like to go for a run!)
+However the site of Olympia is much more than the stadium so allow plenty of time to have a good look around.

 A visit to the on-site museum is highly recommended- here you will find some of the finest Classical and Roman sculptures in the country.
 It also has sculptures from the Temple of Zeus, one of the Seven Wonders of the Ancient World.